Agustín Lagos

-Agustín Lagos (born 8 October 2001) is an Argentine professional footballer who plays as a right-back for Vélez Sarsfield.
+Agustín Lagos (born 8 October 2001) is an Argentine professional footballer who plays as a right-back for Platense, on loan from Vélez Sarsfield.

 Professional career

 Lagos made his professional debut with Atlético Tucumán in a 2-2 Argentine Primera División tie with Lanús on 23 February 2020.

 On 17 July, Lagos joined Vélez Sarsfield, signing a three-year contract.